-- credit risk;
+- credit risk:

 - liquidity risk;

 - market risk, including commodity price risk;

 - foreign currency exchange risk;

-- · interest rate risk; and
+- interest rate risk; and

-- operational risk.
+- · operational risk.

 This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
-Further quantitative disclosures are included throughout the notes to the three and nine months ended March 31, 2023, and the year ended June 30, 2022 financial statements.
+Further quantitative disclosures are included throughout the notes to the year ended June 30, 2023, and the year ended June 30, 2022 financial statements.